-Safety Tips: Swimming and Diving
+Safety Tips: Swimming

 - Goggles.
 Swimming with leaky, uncomfortable, or foggy goggles can be tough on your eyes.
 Be sure to get a pair of competition or practice goggles that are comfortable and fit your face.
 Some swimmers like to have different goggles for practices and competitions.

 - Swimsuits.
 Choose a swimsuit based on what's most important to you.
 If you want something that will help you go faster, research brand names and see if they can back up the claims they make.
-If you want a suit for practice, choose something made with quality materials that will last awhile.
+If you want a suit for practice, choose something made with quality materials that will last.

 - Swim caps.
 Most swim caps are made from latex or silicone.
 As with swimsuits, choose a cap based on your needs.
 In general, latex caps are thinner and less expensive, and silicone caps are usually thicker, last longer, and cost more.
 If you'll be spending a lot of time in a warm pool, a silicone cap might keep your head too warm.